-Crime Insurance and the Distinctions between Fidelity Bonds, Liability Coverage, and Errors and Omissions Insurance
+Crime Insurance and the Distinctions between other Liability Coverages

 Every year, employee theft collectively costs US businesses around $50 billion.
 Almost 70% of cases occurred in small or midsize companies, which lost a median amount of $289,864, while bigger businesses hemorrhaged $1.13 million on average.
 Even worse: incidents like this generally require specialized insurance, which many founders and CEOs don’t realize they need—or decline.